 - Effective communication – carefully listening to your goals, values and wishes and communicating those wishes to all involved in your care

-- Caring support – helping you make important preparations now for peace of mind later
+- Caring support – helping you make important preparations now, like advance care planning, for peace of mind later

-Talk with your health care provider to see whether you may benefit from palliative care, call 262-928-4898.
+Talk with your health care provider to see whether you may benefit from palliative care or contact us directly at 262-928-4898.
 Most insurance companies cover these services.